kshutkin/slimlib/store/README.md

 - When a dependency changes, the computed is marked for re-evaluation
 - The computed remains connected to its dependencies even after an error
 - Effects that read throwing computeds should handle errors appropriately

-This behavior differs from some other reactive libraries that retry on every read.
-The caching approach is more efficient and matches the semantics of successful value caching.

 ### Cycle Detection